 "Beyond that place a difference was seen in the houses, for those behind were covered with hay and those of Toa were covered with canes in the manner of tile...
 Throughout these cold lands each of the Indians has his house for the winter plastered inside and out.
 They shut the very small door at night and build a fire inside the house so that it gets as hot as an oven, and stays so all night long....
 Besides those houses they have others for summer with kitchens nearby where they build their fires and bake their bread.
 They have barbacoas in which they keep their corn, that is a house raised up on four posts and timbered like a loft and with a floor of cane... the houses of the lords are larger and have balconies in front, under which are cane seats resembling chairs...
 Native blankets are made of the inner bark of trees and some from a plant like daffodils, the Indian women cover themselves with these, wrapping one from the waist down and another over the shoulder with the right arm uncovered.
 The Indian men wear only one over the shoulders in the same way and have their privies covered with a truss of deerskin resembling the breech cloths formerly worn in Spain.
 The skins are well tanned...and of this they make shoes...."

-"Wednesday, the twenty-forth of the month, on the Full Moon, the Governor left from there at midnight, secretly, with up to forty horsemen... and they traveled all that day until the night, when he found a bad and deep crossing of water (Kinchafoonee Creek Swamp), and although it was night, they crossed it, and they walked this day twelve leagues..."
+"Wednesday, the twenty-forth of the month the Governor left from there at midnight (just after moonrise a few days after Full Moon), secretly, with up to forty horsemen... and they traveled all that day until the night, when he found a bad and deep crossing of water (Kinchafoonee Creek Swamp), and although it was night, they crossed it, and they walked this day twelve leagues..."
 32 miles through Americas to Andersonville.
 The army departed Toa at a lesser marching rate that same day.